-The original Brown Derby Grapefruit Cake recipe is a secret, but along with Jean Anderson's version, their are other copycat recipes out there.
-The one I've seen most often is a small chiffon cake that’s split horizontally, filled with grapefruit segments and covered in a grapefruit flecked cream cheese frosting.
+The original Grapefruit Cake recipe is probably a secret, but along with Jean Anderson's version, their are other copycat recipes out there.
+The one I've seen most often is a small chiffon cake that's split horizontally, filled with grapefruit segments and covered in a grapefruit flecked cream cheese frosting.
 So I guess Disney's new version incorporates grapefruit syrup somehow, which seems like an easy thing to do.

-I made it 10 years ago back when there weren’t a lot of pictures of what it’s supposed to look like or interpretations of the recipe.
-Luckily that’s changed, and there are now several versions floating around.
+Back when I first made it, there weren't a lot of pictures of what it's supposed to look like or interpretations of the recipe.
+Luckily that's changed, and there are now several versions floating around.
 The Disney version calls for an ungreased 10-inch pan.
-And then there's also a highly rated version is Paula Deen’s, which is almost the same but made in a greased 9 inch round pan.
+And then there's also a highly rated version by Paula Deen.
+Paula's is almost the same but made in a greased 9 inch round pan.
 I wondered which version was correct.
-Should It be baked in an ungreased pan chiffon cake style (so it can cling to and climb up the pan walls) or in a greased 9 inch cake pan.
+Should It be baked in an ungreased pan chiffon cake style (so it can cling to and climb up the pan walls) or in a greased 9 inch cake pan?

 New Brown Derby Grapefruit Cake Clone

 - 1 ½ cups sifted cake flour 5.25 oz

 - ¾ cup granulated sugar 5.25 oz

 - 1 teaspoon grapefruit zest I used closer to 2